Before making an offer

 - when your offer will lapse, if you would like to put a time limit on it

-- any additional conditions that your offer is subject to.
+- any additional conditions that your offer is subject to (such as allowing time for you to arrange finance).

 This situation is very similar to a private treaty sale, but without the agent to act as an intermediary, so you deal directly with the vendor.